gromacs/gromacs/docs/user-guide/mdp-options.rst

    working directory when :ref:`gmx grompp` is called.

 .. mdp:: ramd-pbc-ref-prev-step-com

+   .. mdp-value:: no

+      Use the reference atom, defined in (:mdp:`ramd-groups-file`), for the treatment of periodic boundary conditions.

+   .. mdp-value:: yes

+      Use the COM of the previous step as reference for the treatment of periodic boundary conditions.
+The reference is initialized using the reference atom, defined in (:mdp:`ramd-groups-file`), which should be located centrally in the group.
+Using the COM from the previous step can be useful if one or more pull groups are large or very flexible.

    (yes)
    The value will be forwarded to pull-pbc-ref-prev-step-com.
 Default value is 'yes'.